 Potential Additional Costs

-In the event that there is no Will or the estate consists of any share holdings (Stocks and Bonds), there is likely to be an additional cost that could range significantly depending on the estate and how it is to be handled.
-We will discuss this with you in detail and advise of any additional fees.
+In the event that there is no Will or the estate consists of any complex assets or there are complex tax considerations to be dealt with, there is likely to be an additional cost that could range significantly depending on the estate and how it is to be handled.
+We will discuss this with you in detail at the outset and advise of any additional fees.
+Sometimes these kinds of complications only become apparent later on down the line however, in which case we will notify you of any such complications as soon as they have been detected.

-The cost of selling or transferring a property is not included in this price, if you require this service, please let us know and we will provide you with an estimate in that regard.
+The cost of selling or transferring a property is not included in our fixed fees.
+If you require this service, please let us know and we will provide you with an estimate in that regard.
+You can find information on our residential sale charges here.

 Additional services that will require the assistance of a third party at additional cost include:

-- Valuations for property, savings, investments or other assets
+- Valuations for property, investments or other assets

 - Property Clearance

-On average, probate for the typical estate not subject to inheritance tax usually takes between 3 – 12 months.
+On average, probate for the typical estate not subject to inheritance tax usually takes between 6-24 months depending on complexity.